Caproni Ca.135: Operational service

 As the result of a growing border crisis with Ecuador in 1941, the bomber squadrons of the Peruvian Aviation Corps were ordered into operational readiness, although engine problems kept them from having more than two aircraft out of each squadron's assigned five bombers airworthy at any given time.
 However, the Peruvian bombers were able to train at a bombing range north of Chiclayo.
 When the Ecuadorian–Peruvian War broke out on 5 July 1941, the Ca.135s remained behind at the Lieutenant Commander Ruiz base while other bombers moved to forward airfields, the greater range of the Ca.135s allowing them to avoid the need to move to forward air bases.
 However, Peruvian bombing missions were limited to tactical attacks on Ecuadorian troops in the front lines and facilities and forces supporting them directly, a type of attack to which Ca.135s were unsuited.
 Instead, the Ca.135s conducted unescorted reconnaissance flights over Ecuadorian territory and transport flights to the airfields at Piura and Talara, Peru.
 On 10 July 1941, during a transport flight, one of the Ca.135s was forced down by engine problems in an area inaccessible to ground vehicles about 50 km from Piura; although it suffered only minor damage, its disassembly for transportation to a repair facility was infeasible, so it was stripped and abandoned.

 After the war ended on 31 July 1942, the five surviving Ca.135s remained at Chiclayo.
 They soon were removed from service, disassembled, and carted away on flatbed trucks driven by American military personnel from El Pato airbase.
 By October 1942, the last of the Peruvian Ca.135s had disappeared.
 Although they are rumored to have been burned in the desert or buried somewhere around the El Pato air base, their final fate is unrecorded.

 Modified aircraft

-A single Ca.135 P.XI was modified by Caproni.
-It incorporated a dihedral tailplane and 1,044 kW Alfa Romeo 135 RC.32 Tornado radial engines, and given the designation Ca.135 bis/Alfa.
+A single Ca.135 "Asso" was modified by Caproni.
+It incorporated a dihedral tailplane and 1,044 kW Alfa Romeo 135 RC.32 Tornado radial engines, and given the designation Ca.169.
 The newer and more powerful engines pushed the maximum speed of the aircraft to more than 480 km/h.